inspec/inspec/docs-chef-io/content/inspec/parallel.md

 `inspec parallel exec` accepts all options that `inspec exec` does and passes them to each invocation as defaults.
 This means that you do not have to specify repetitive options that are constant across all the invocations across the options file.

 For example, if all machines take the same SSH key, you can specify it once on the top-level command line.
-Using `-dry-run` and `inspec exec parallel` shows that it applies the `-i` option to all invocations:
+Using `-dry-run` and `inspec parallel exec` shows that it applies the `-i` option to all invocations:

 ```bash
 # three-servers.txt